karthikzzzzzzz/Crediflow-Agent/README.md

 - **LangChain-MCP Adapters Integration**: The project integrates with langchain-mcp-adapters to standardize agent orchestration and communication across MCP (Model Context Protocol) ecosystem, enabling seamless plug-and-play with existing LangGraph agents and tools

 ## Technology Used
-Intelli-Agent uses a number of open source projects as shown below:-
+Crediflow-agent uses a number of open source projects as shown below:-

 | Framework | Description |
 | --------- | ----------- |